neoremind/papers/Presto_SQL_on_Everything.md

 Any given split is only allowed to run on a thread for a **maximum quanta** of one second, like CPU slicing for multi-queries run concurrently.

-Presto uses Memory Pools do shuffles, joins.
+Presto does **in-memory processing**, uses Memory Pools do shuffles, joins.
 Presto supports spilling for hash joins and aggregations, but in production no spill, so **no fault tolerance** which is unlike Hive and Spark.

 ### 3.7 Fault Tolerance